 A Note About Technology

-Although smartboards and interactive TV screens (denshikokuban) are now installed in many classrooms throughout Saga prefecture, there are many that still rely on just a standard old-school blackboard.
-Even in cases where you have access to technology, remember that many computers in Japanese schools use older versions of software and you may find yourself with compatibility issues if you try to bring a presentation on a USB stick.
+Although smartboards and interactive TV screens are now installed in many classrooms throughout Saga prefecture, there are many that still rely on just a standard old-school blackboard.
+Even in cases where you have access to technology, remember that many computers in Japanese schools use older versions of software.
+You may find yourself with compatibility issues if you try to bring a presentation on a USB stick, or may be forbidden due to school IT safety regulations.
 You could be lucky enough to find yourself in a language lab with computers and internet, but of course there could always be some kind of technology malfunction that leaves you high and dry if that is your only prepared option.

-So, be sure to check beforehand to see what kind of technology may be available for you to use in your classrooms, but ALWAYS have a back-up plan.
-For whatever presentation or game element you want to include in your lesson, consider having both a hi-tech and lo-tech version.
+Be sure to check beforehand to see what kind of technology may be available for you to use in your classrooms, but ALWAYS have a back-up plan.
+For whatever presentation or game you want to include in your lesson, consider having a low-tech alternative.
 For a jeopardy game, for example, you might have a PowerPoint file on a USB, but it would be wise to also take a paper version that could be used.

-Similarly, you might want to prepare a PowerPoint (or similar) presentation with transitions, animations, embedded video etc, but as a lo-tech back-up you could also carry a set of printed and laminated pictures (that would normally be shown in the presentation) with stick-on magnets on the back (ask at your school or BOE office for these little gems).
+Similarly, you might want to prepare a PowerPoint (or similar) presentation, but as a low-tech back-up you could also carry a set of printed and laminated pictures (that would normally be shown in the presentation) with stick-on magnets on the back to hang up on the blackboard.